 - the individual's character;

 - the individual's personal behaviour;

 - the individual's business conduct;

 - any criminal aspects;

 - any financial aspects;

 - any regulatory aspects.

-The compliance function ensures that appropriate Notification Documents are prepared for all individuals carrying out notifiable functions and submitted for regulatory approval.
+The compliance function ensures that, in respect of AEICL, appropriate Notification Documents are prepared for all individuals carrying out notifiable functions and submitted for regulatory approval.
 The compliance function is responsible.

 B 3.
 Risk Management System including ORSA